rbankosegger/RLASP-core/README.md

 # RLASP
-This program combines reinforcement learning (RL) with answer set programming (ASP) to for solving blocksworlds and other problems.
+This program combines reinforcement learning (RL) with answer set programming (ASP) for solving blocksworlds and other problems.

 ## Install and use for development